OMerkel/Oware/README.md

 **Oware** (in _Akan_ language) - a traditional game from Ghana, Africa, is a _Mancala (Manquala)_ game.

-There is a wide ranged set of the family called _Mancala (Manquala)_ games.
+There is a wide ranged class of games called _Mancala (Manquala)_ games.
 Often the term _Sowing Games_ is used, too.

 The term _Mancala (also Manqala, Mankala)_ is derived from the Arabic term **naqalah** with its meaning **to move** an object.
 These class of